(Image Source: Pixabay)

 Internet Home Care

 Internet Home Care is here and it’s here to stay.
 Never before has the internet played such a huge part in society.
-From access to more blogs and videos than we could ever read or watch, to instant messaging with friends and family.
-There’s no doubt we depend on people like these Mississippi internet providers to supply us with the connection that we need in order to accomplish many of our daily tasks.
+From access to more blogs and videos than we could ever read or watch to instant messaging friends and family.
+We depend on people like these Mississippi internet providers to supply us with the connection needed to accomplish many of our daily tasks.

 How can the Internet help elderly people?

-The internet can teach them how to avoid internet scams and connect them better with online directories of social groups for those over 65s.
+The internet can teach you how to avoid internet scams and connect better with online directories of social groups for those over 65’s.
 We continue to see how digital innovation can aid the older generations.
 People with conditions such as dementia and Alzheimer’s can benefit from ways to aid memory and keep them safe.

 Technology that learns

-The Internet of Things refers to devices which are connected to the Internet.
-The most common devices to be connected to the internet are phones and computers.
+The Internet of Things refers to devices connected to the Internet.
+The most common devices to be connected are phones and computers.
 However, in the future, the Internet of Things hopes to expand to many of our household items.

-For carers, this technological breakthrough can help not only monitor but actually care for elderly relatives and patients.
-Experts are hoping to release bottles which will dispense the correct dosages at the right times.
-The users would receive alerts to smart phones.
-There are plans for chairs which monitor how long someone has been seated.
-We will also see avatars to guide people through care routines.
-Other solutions include heating systems which can detect dangerous temperatures to protect older people from illnesses.
-There are plans for electric metres which alert families to unexpected lulls in activity.
+There are plans for chairs that monitor how long someone has been seated.
+We could also see avatars to guide people through care routines.
+Other solutions include heating systems that detect dangerous temperatures to protect older people from illnesses.
+There are plans for electric metres that alert families to unexpected lulls in activity.

 Remembering what’s important